LIFE BOX AND OUTREACH

 Suzy Butler, Founder of Kiya Survivors

-The Outreach Program was initiated through The Rainbow Centre, Urubamba, in 2009.
-It is now run through the Mama Cocha Centre and Rainbow House by our therapists and Project Managers.
+The Outreach Program was initiated in 2009.
+It is now run through the Mama Cocha Centre by our Psychologist and Project Manager.

-Its aim is to offer in-house support to families with children or young people with some form of special needs, living in hard to reach areas who would struggle to get to a support centre due to:
+Its aim is to offer in-house support to families with children or young people living in hard to reach areas or in vulnerable situations affected by:

-Once our team of professional therapists identify a family in need of support we create with them a program called Proyecto de Vida (Life Project), which is designed to improve their quality of life.
+Once our team identifies a family in need of support, we create with them a program called Proyecto de Vida (Life Project), which is designed to improve their quality of life.

 This involves several stages and areas: